linuxfrorg/linuxfr.org/INSTALL.md

 ~/linuxfr.org $ bin/rails db:setup
 ```

-# Run LinuxFr
+# Run LinuxFr.org

-Now, you can run LinuxFr server with:
+Now, you can run LinuxFr.org server with:

 ```
 ~/linuxfr.org $ bin/rails server
 ```

-If everything was good, you can reach the server with a browser inside the
+If everything were good, you can reach the server with a browser inside the
 virtual machine using the `http://localhost:3000` URL.

-Additionnaly, you run the boards within another terminal:
+Additionally, you run the boards within another terminal:

 ```
 ~/linuxfr.org $ board-linuxfr -s -a localhost -p 9000